richardjlyon/richardlyon-blog/content/energy/_index.md

+---
+title: energy
+---

 My studies led me to take a Masters Degree in Energy Economics.
-Conclusion: our energy outlook is bleak--build a passive house.
+Most claims about the role of renewable energy technologies in our future are absurd.